diouro/codeChallengeCat/README.md

 ## Running the project

+You Must have the following installed to have this project running:
+- Composer
+- Docker

+A few things to consider:
+- Make sure that port 3306 and 80 is not in use, or, change them as you wish on Dockerfile.
-Make sure you are on the project directory: `cd api`
+- Make sure you are on the project directory: `cd api`
+- Depending on the internet speed, you might have a timeout running the commands bellow.

 * Run all setup in one:
 ```